ruyadorno/ipt/README.md

   ipt [options] [<path>]

 Options:
-  -a, --autocomplete   Starts in autocomplete mode                     [boolean] -c, --copy           Copy selected item(s) to clipboard              [boolean] -d, --debug          Prints to stderr any internal error             [boolean] -e, --file-encoding  Encoding for file <path>, defaults to utf8       [string] -h, --help           Shows this help message                         [boolean] -m, --multiple       Allows the selection of multiple items          [boolean] -s, --separator      Separator to to split input into items           [string] -t, --no-trim        Prevents trimming of the result strings         [boolean] -p, --extract-path   Returns only a valid path for each item         [boolean] -u, --unquoted       Force the output to be unquoted                 [boolean] -v, --version        Show version number                             [boolean]
+  -0, --null           Uses a null character as separator              [boolean] -a, --autocomplete   Starts in autocomplete mode                     [boolean] -c, --copy           Copy selected item(s) to clipboard              [boolean] -d, --debug          Prints to stderr any internal error             [boolean] -e, --file-encoding  Encoding for file <path>, defaults to utf8       [string] -h, --help           Shows this help message                         [boolean] -m, --multiple       Allows the selection of multiple items          [boolean] -M, --message        Replaces interface message                       [string] -p, --extract-path   Returns only a valid path for each item         [boolean] -s, --separator      Separator to to split input into items           [string] -S, --size           Amount of lines to display at once               [number] -t, --no-trim        Prevents trimming of the result strings         [boolean] -u, --unquoted       Force the output to be unquoted                 [boolean] -v, --version        Show version number                             [boolean]